-Two references will be taken up (at least one should be from outside of the church)
+Two references will be taken up (at least one should be from outside of the church) and online searches considered.

 DBS will be applied for

 The worker will be appointed for a probationary period of 6 months.

 The volunteer should sign an undertaking to work within the agreed safeguarding policy and procedures